pzstar/square/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 2.0.32 - Sep 02, 2023 =
+* Fontawesome icon updated for Twitter new icons

 = 2.0.31 - Aug 16, 2023 =
 * Compatiblility test with WordPress v6.3